chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/introduction/introduction.md

 We will break down the use case in the following sequences:

-1. The integration is triggered by Oracle CX Sales when an Opportunity is won.
+1. Oracle Integration is triggered, parent flow, by Oracle CX Sales when an Opportunity is won.
-2. Oracle Integration calls the Customer Service module to create a corresponding customer in NetSuite, receiving the Internal ID of the customer as response.
+2. Parent flow calls the Customer Service module to create a corresponding customer in NetSuite, receiving the Internal ID of the customer as response.
-3. Oracle Integration calls the Inventory Item module to create a corresponding item in NetSuite, receiving the Internal ID of the inventory item as response.
+3. Parent flow calls the Inventory Item module to create a corresponding item in NetSuite, receiving the Internal ID of the inventory item as response.
-4. Oracle Integration creates a corresponding Sales Order in NetSuite.
+4. Parent flow creates a corresponding Sales Order in NetSuite.

 ## About this Workshop